Imdilshan/Imdilshan/README.md

 <div align="center">
   <p align="center" style="font-size: 1.2em; font-style: italic; max-width: 800px; margin: 0 auto;">
-    I am a Computer Science student currently pursuing a B.Tech degree, with a strong focus on competitive programming.
+    I am an <strong>Aspiring Software Engineer</strong> currently pursuing a B.Tech degree, with a strong focus on competitive programming.
 I actively engage in solving algorithmic challenges to sharpen my problem-solving skills and logical thinking.
 My goal is to go beyond theoretical knowledge by applying what I learn to real-world problems, building practical solutions that can make a meaningful impact.
 I am passionate about continuously improving myself and exploring innovative ways to bridge the gap between academic learning and real-life applications in technology.
   </p>
 </div>